This brochure describes the flood

 Since records commenced in early 1900s, major floods have occurred regularly in the Herbert River.
 Major floods usually occur in the wet season from January to March, but smaller floods have occurred in April and December.
-The figure below shows the significant flood peaks which have occurred at the Ingham Pump Station and Gairloch.
+The figure below shows the significant flood peaks which have occurred at the Ingham Pump Station since records began in 1916.

 Herbert ALERT SystemThe Herbert River ALERT flood warning system was completed in 1995 as a co-operative project between the Bureau of Meteorology and the Hinchinbrook Shire Council.
 The system comprises a network of rainfall and river height field stations located above and below the Herbert River Gorge and which report via VHF radio to a base station computer located in the Council office in Ingham.The field stations send reports for every 1 millimetre of rainfall and every 50 millimetre change in river height.